A Visit to Norwalk Maritime Aquarium

 Sharks.
 Octopuses.
 Seahorses.
 Jellies and meerkats.
 Whether it is your first or twentieth visit to the Norwalk Maritime Aquarium in Fairfield County, its cool, bubbly, mysteriously blue world will not fail to awe and amuse you with a truly one-of-a-kind experience and insight into the rich biodiversity of the Long Island Sound.

-Some of the first aquarium residents to greet visitors are the harbor seals; these federally-protected mammals are the most common seal species in New England.
+Some of the first residents to greet visitors to the Norwalk Maritime Aquarium are the harbor seals; these federally-protected mammals are the most common seal species in New England.
 Their indoor holding tank is always surrounded by curious and excited children and adults, waiting for the playful, long-whiskered mammals to bob in and out of water.
 Shows and feedings incite oohs and ahhs three times a day, and animal caregivers answer many questions while the six seals do tricks (a natural behavior) that entertain the audience.
 On a warm day, you can follow the antics outdoors, and take some time to relax in the Riverside Courtyard that overlooks the Norwalk River.

 The sea show always attracts a camera-flashing crowd.